 ACLS vs. PALS

-ACLS and PALS both cover advanced knowledge and skills needed by healthcare providers and emergency responders, but are geared toward different patient age groups.
+ACLS and PALS both cover advanced knowledge and skills needed by healthcare providers and emergency responders but are geared toward different patient age groups.
 The ACLS course teaches emergency management of adults experiencing a cardiac event, while the PALS course teaches emergency management of children and infants experiencing a cardiac event, respiratory failure, or shock.
-Together, the two courses provide an arsenal of skills and knowledge needed to effectively manage life-threatening cardiopulmonary emergencies for people of all ages.
+Together, the two courses provide an arsenal of skills and knowledge needed to effectively manage life-threatening cardiopulmonary emergencies for patients of all ages.

 Using VR for BLS, ACLS, and PALS Training